Pantone's Color of the Year is a calming start to 2020

 Urban Renewal Washed Canvas Tote Bag ($39; urbanoutfitters.com)

-You might not be able to tell at first glance, but this bag was made from salvaged, up-cycled garments and other discarded fabrics, making it not only on-trend but also very sustainable.
+You might not be able to tell at first glance, but this bag was made from salvaged, up-cycled garments and other discarded fabrics, making it not only on-trend but also very eco-friendly.

 _______________________________________________________________________________